What is MAT?

 What is the structure of MAT exam?

-Candidates have the option to appear either in offline format (pen/paper-based test) or online format (computer-based test) of the exam.
-You can appear in online as well as offline mode of the exam.
+Candidates have the option to appear either in offline format (pen/paper-based test) or online format –CBT or IBT mode.
 The duration of the exam is 2 hours and 30 minutes (150 minutes).
 The exam is divided into five sections:

 - Mathematical skills